technology-toolbox/Notebook/Infrastructure/CON-W10-TEST2.md

 > **Note**
 >
-> When prompted, type the password for the local Administrator account.
+> When prompted, type the password to use for the local Administrator account.

 ```PowerShell
 $plainPassword = [Runtime.InteropServices.Marshal]::PtrToStringAuto(